Cliveo/Cliveo.github.io/_posts/2024-11-22-power-platform-plugin-package-managed-identity.markdown

 # Step 1: Signing the package

 My event requires a certificate called `ManagedIdentityPlugin` to be installed in the users personal certificates.
-(Check my [previous blog](/azure/2024/10/14/set-up-managed-identity-for-power-platform-plugins.html) if you need help doing this)
+(Check my previous blog [Set up managed identity for Power Platform Plugins](/azure/2024/10/14/set-up-managed-identity-for-power-platform-plugins.html) if you need help doing this)

 Here’s the process: